-In most instances, you pay a reduced subscription and then pay to play.
+In most instances, you pay a reduced subscription and then pay a fee to play.

 This may be per round, or the club might operate a system of credits.

 A game at off-peak times may cost relatively few credits, while a start in the Saturday Medal would require more credits.

-A flexible membership suits those who wish to become a golf club member but are unable to play on a regular basis.
+A flexible membership suits those who wish to become a golf club member but are unable to commit to playing on a regular basis.

 Most clubs offer significantly discounted country memberships to those living outside of a certain radius from the club.